tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * The issues highlighted in `yellow` are warnings.
 While they are not critical vulnerabilities that MythX knows can be directly exploited, they are flags to look out for.
 While a hacker might be able to hack your contract using one or two red/critical vulnerabilities as expected, they may also be able to combine several yellow/warning level vulnerabilities to craft an exploit that leverages multiple "less serious" vulnerabilities.

 * It is best to get our contracts as close to fully-passing as possible.
-However, there are some instances where we simply can't, and there are instances where you might be adding safeguards where the tool cannot recognize, and generate a warning anyway.
-These tools are not perfect, but they can help a long way.
+However, there are some instances where we simply can't, and there are instances where you might be adding safeguards the tool cannot recognize, and generate a warning anyway.
+These tools are not perfect, but they can go a long way.

-Now it's time for the students to analyze some contracts of their own, starting with the crowdsale they just built!
+Now it's time for students to analyze some contracts of their own, starting with the crowdsale they just built!

-### 14. Students Do: Scanning Contracts with MythX (15 min)
+### 14. Student Do: Scanning Contracts with MythX (15 min)

 In this activity, students will spend the time scanning the contracts they have built so far in class, starting with the `ArcadeTokenSale` they just built.